-A DNS leak poses a severe threat to your safety online.
+DNS queries leak poses a severe threat to your safety during your online activities.
 When using a VPN or another privacy service, you may assume you are safe and protected while it may not be the case.

 The problem you may experience is that your machine uses a DNS default setting that keeps rerouting you to your ISP DNS server instead of the VPN’s.
 When that happen, your queries are not encrypted and your ISP can keep monitoring your activity.

-You are the victim of a DNS leakage.
+You are the victim of a DNS requests leakage.

 When that happen, your sensitive data and your private activity are exposed even though you are confident of being shielded by your VPN service.
 For instance, if you are engaging in P2P or BitTorrent file sharing and are downloading copyrighted contents, you may incur some legal actions.
 They may take you by surprise since that shouldn’t happen when you are using a safe connection through a VPN.
 Moreover, even your sensitive data can unexpectedly fall into the wrong hands.

-For these reasons, it is critical to check your DNS from time to time and especially when your connection needs to be 100% protected.
+For these reasons, it is critical to change your browsing habits and check your DNS from time to time and especially when your connection needs to be 100% protected.

 One of the basic rules to improve your security on the Internet is to always change your DNS settings to bypass your Internet Service Provider.
 Here you can find a user-friendly tutorial to change DNS on Windows and Mac.